ncphillips/truecoders.io/_coders/darius-witherspoon.markdown

 class: Alpha C#
 reviews:
 - teammate: Martin Murphy
+  body: |-
-  body: 'Darius is a perpetual learner able to digest complex problems quickly and
-    put them into use.
+    Darius is a perpetual learner able to digest complex problems quickly and put them into use.
 Great interpersonal skills I believe he’ll be a valuable asset to any team and produce the best results from those around him.
 Diagnostics are his strong suit and I look forward to seeing what he can do in the wild.

-'
 experience:
 - company: FEDEX GROUND
-  job_title: 'Driver '
+  job_title: Driver
   start_date: 2016-01-01 00:00:00 -06:00
   end_date:
   body: |-